Madhya Pradesh

 Summary

 Mahan Coal Limited is a 50:50 joint venture between Hindalco Industries of the Aditya Birla Group and Essar Power.
 It plans to extract coal from the Mahan coal block of Singrauli in Madhya Pradesh and supply it to the proposed power plants of Essar and Hindalco.
-Essar Power has invested INR 4,000 crore for a 1,000-megawatt power project, while Hindalco is setting up a 750-megawatt captive power plant and has invested INR 2,400 crore in it.
+Essar Power has invested Rs 4,000 crore for a 1,000-megawatt power project, while Hindalco is setting up a 750-megawatt captive power plant and has invested Rs 2,400 crore in it.

 In January 2011, a survey done by the Central Pollution Control Board and IIT Delhi identified the Singrauli coalfield region (of which Mahan is a part) as the seventh most critically polluted area in the country.
-The region scored 81.73 on the Comprehensive Environmental Pollution Index that led to a moratorium (moratorium means a legally authorised postponement/delay before some obligations are discharged) on further expansion of mining in the area.
+The region scored 81.73 on the Comprehensive Environmental Pollution Index, which led to a moratorium (moratorium means a legally authorised postponement/delay before some obligations are discharged) on further expansion of mining in the area.
 But soon after the order, the Madhya Pradesh State Pollution Control Board submitted a remedial plan and lifted the moratorium.

 To grant permission to mine coal, the environment ministry required the company to meet 36 conditions, including the holding of free and fair Village Assembly meetings for the people to decide whether they wanted a mine or not.
 In March 2013, a special Village Assembly convened in Amelia village in Mahan was reportedly fraudulent.
-Although 184 people attended the meeting, the resolution, which showed approval for Essar's mining project, had 1,125, signatures; most of them were forged--seven of the signatories had been dead for three years.
-Despite this, in December 2013, the project was granted Stage II forest clearance and Stage I clearance in February 2014.
+Although 184 people attended the meeting, the resolution, which showed approval for Essar's mining project, had 1,125 signatures; most of them were forged--seven of the signatories had been dead for three years.

 In 2014, the Mahan Sangharsh Samiti filed a case in the National Green Tribunal challenging the forest clearance accorded to the proposed coal mine.
-In March 2015, the allocation of coal mine was cancelled.
+In March 2015, the allocation of the coal mine was cancelled.
+However, the people are still struggling to get compensation and rehabilitation due to the displacement caused by the Essar Mahan power plant.

-Again in 2016, the Ministry of Coal allotted the Amelia coal block to THDC India Limited (earlier called Tehri Hydro Development Corporation) to supply coal to the Khurja Super Thermal Power Project.
-However, people whose land was acquired were not paid any compensation and were told to not carry out any work in their homes where land was acquired.
+In 2016, the Ministry of Coal allotted the Amelia coal block to THDC India Limited (formerly known as Tehri Hydro Development Corporation) for supplying coal to the Khurja Super Thermal Power Project.
+However, people whose land was acquired were not paid any compensation and were told not to carry out any work in their homes where the land was acquired.
+From December 2016 to March 2017, community members held a protest pressuring the local administration to resolve land acquisition issues.
+But during the protest, six people were arrested and jailed for five days.

 2